SJinKim/SmartCity_Chatbot/README.md

 ## Disclaimer
+📌 The chatbot is not a substitute for legal advice from a qualified attorney.

 This chatbot uses AI to generate legal notices from case files uploaded by users.
 The chatbot is not a legal advisor and does not ensure the accuracy or validity of the notices or information.
 Users must verify the notices and information with their own legal counsel or other sources.
 The chatbot and its creators are not liable for any harm or loss from using the chatbot or the information.
 Users agree to these terms by using the chatbot.